The trusted supplier of choice, delivering lifetime customer satisfaction through first class products, power systems and service solutions.

 Rolls-Royce medium-speed liquid fuel and gas engines and generator sets are characterized by high availability and low operating costs.
 We support your business with reliable power solutions from 1,400 to 9,400 kWe per engine, and complete power systems that can deliver an output of beyond 200 MWe.

-Rolls-Royce medium-speed engines and generator sets are produced by Bergen Engines AS.
-Its tradition dates back to 1855 when the company was founded as Bergen Mekaniske Verksted (BMV).
+The tradition of Rolls-Royce medium-speed engines dates back to 1855 when the original company Bergen Mekaniske Verksted (BMV) was founded.
 In 1946 we started to build diesel engines and since then we have sold more than 6,600 engines of which 4,000 are still in operation.
-Nowadays, Bergen Engines AS is a subsidiary of Rolls-Royce Power Systems as part of Rolls-Royce plc.
-Our medium-speed gas and liquid fuel generator sets are supplied for a broad range of power generation applications.
+Nowadays, the Rolls-Royce Power Systems subsidiary is part of Rolls-Royce plc.
+Our medium-speed gas and liquid fuel engines and generator sets are supplied for a broad range of power generation applications and are operated worldwide.

 We offer you a wide, highly economical product range with a leading nominal electrical efficiency of up to 48,5%.
 We also support you with a diverse range of pre- and aftersales services.
 Our broad scope and capability covers:

 We also offer engines for Marine applications.
 Please refer to our product portfolio on the Rolls-Royce website.
 For high-speed engines and generator sets from Rolls-Royce Power Systems, please visit the MTU Onsite Energy website.